-60. Our Client does not consider that the progression of the St. Helens Local Plan should in any way be delayed on the basis of the progress of the Warrington Local Plan.
+- 64. Our Client does not consider that the progression of the St. Helens Local Plan should in any way be delayed on the basis of the progress of the Warrington Local Plan.
+If every local planning authority were to wait for its neighbouring authorities to have an adopted, or tested, Local Plan before adopting its own, the Local Plan would be subject to significant, unjustifiable delays.
 Notwithstanding this, having not been subject to independent examination, there can be no assurances (other than an in-principle agreement between the two authorities) that the evidence base which underpins the Warrington Local Plan is sound.
-However, it is clear from the Statement of Common Ground (SD012) that St. Helens will have a role to play in meeting some of Warrington's unmet needs in some shape or form.
-It is an inevitable consequence of Local Plans not running in parallel, that delays in the examination of Warrington's Local Plan could impact on the ability of St. Helens to assist Warrington in the provision of employment land.
-This may mean that the extent of Warrington's unmet need may be greater or lesser than currently stated.

-61. It is appropriate for the Council to take the latest evidence and apply it, with a caveat that a Local Plan review should be triggered to deal with any later implications for alternative conclusions at the Examination of the Warrington Local Plan, should the need for cross-boundary delivery in St Helens increase.
+This is pertinent because it is clear from the Statement of Common Ground (SD012) that St. Helens will have a role to play in meeting some of Warrington's unmet demand.
+As such, delays in the examination of Warrington's Local Plan could impact on the extent that St. Helens is needed assist Warrington in the provision of employment land and this may mean that the extent of Warrington's unmet need may be greater, or lesser than currently stated, which could have implications on St. Helens' role. - 65.
+It is appropriate for the Council to take the latest evidence and apply it, with a caveat that a Local Plan review should be triggered to deal with any later implications for alternative conclusions at the Examination of the Warrington Local Plan, should the need for cross-boundary delivery in St Helens increase.